Human DNA Mismatch Repair Protein Mlh1 (MLH1) Protein

 Description

-Human DNA Mismatch Repair Protein Mlh1 (MLH1) Protein is a Recombinant Human protein expressed in E. coli.
+Human DNA Mismatch Repair Protein Mlh1 (MLH1) Protein is a recombinant Human protein expressed in E. coli.

 Documents del producto